isi-vista/VistaMT/README.rst

 Learning rate can be changed on restart by passing both ``--learning-rate`` and ``override-learning-rate``.
-The latter is a boolean flag that forces the provided learning rate to take effet.
+The latter is a boolean flag that forces the provided learning rate to take effect.
 The default behavior is to take learning rate from the saved model state, since the learning rate is adjusted automatically during a typical training run.